 Learn more: https://www.amfori.org/content/amfori-bsci

 ClimatePartner is one of the leading providers of climate-protection solutions, including climate-neutral packaging.
 Together with ClimatePartner, we have determined the CO2 emissions that result from the manufacture of our shipping boxes.
-By supporting a project for forest protection in Papua New Guinea, we can offset the emissions and make production climate neutral.
+By supporting carbon offset projects, we can compensate the emissions and make production climate neutral.
 With the use of climate-neutral shipping boxes and the support of climate protection projects, we are making a contribution to the Sustainable Development Goals (SDGs) of the United Nations.

 Seidensticker has not used plastic for shipping since 2021